polina-nn/news/_docs/GetCategoryList.md

 ```
 curl -v "http://localhost:8080/category?offset=0&limit=10"
 ```
- Can use wiht offset and limit.[See here](OffsetLimit.md)  If limit more then you set in config, server use limit from config.
+ Can use with offset and limit.[See here](OffsetLimit.md)  If limit more then you set in config, server use limit from config.
 ```
 curl -v "http://localhost:8080/category"
 curl -v "http://localhost:8080/category?limit=10"
 curl -v "http://localhost:8080/category?offset=2&limit=3"
 ```
 Attention please!
-Offset doesn`t work after limit.
+Offset does not work after limit.
 ```
 ... /users?limit=3&offset=4  == ... /users?limit=3
 ```